teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-ELEMENTAL-GLOW-G2.md

 They illuminate the future before it exists.
 They help you see possibilities you never imagined.
 Like fireflies on a summer night showing you paths through the dark.

 Does this make sense?
-They're not the future itself - they're the LIGHT showing you where it could be.
+They illuminate possibilities - they're the LIGHT showing you where the future could be.

 ---